safaricom/mpesa-node-library/README.md

 `let bufferToEncrypt = new Buffer("ENTER SECURITY CREDENTIAL TEXT HERE");`

+**_Additional Notes_**
-**_Note:_**  + If using on production comment sandbox URL and uncomment production URL, set to sandbox initially.<br>
+* If using on production comment sandbox URL and uncomment production URL, set to sandbox initially.<br>
-             + ES5 compatible version of library generated with babel located in lib folder of project.
+* ES5 compatible version of library generated with babel located in lib folder of project.<br>
-             + Click links for more information on possible values and use of each API
+* Click links for more information on possible values and use of each API

 **Usage**